mauroccm/imgAnalysis/README.md

-# Image Analysis Scripts and Macros
+# Image Analysis Scripts and Macros for Epithelial Topology
 Scripts in ImageJ's macro language for image analysis.
 R scripts are for data analysis and figures plots.
 These scripts were developed for the image analysis of the "Stochastic Model for Contact Inhibition of Proliferation" project written by [Mauro C. C. Morais](mailto:mauroccm@gmail.com) at the Mathematical Modeling Group, Institute of Cancer of the State of São Paulo (ICESP), Department of Radiology and Oncology, Faculty of Medicine, University of São Paulo ([FMUSP](http://www.fm.usp.br/fmusp/portal/)), São Paulo, Brazil.
 Please cite our [paper](http://www.nature.com/articles/s41598-017-07553-6) and this [code](https://doi.org/10.5281/zenodo.4672534) :)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4672534.svg)](https://doi.org/10.5281/zenodo.4672534)